fudge-fantastic/GitTalk_V2/README.md

 4. Fill Dashboard, Q&A, Meetings with components - LP
 5. Lazy Loading and Skeletons, Optimistic UI - HP
 6. Work on Data Fetching, where and why to load data in certain route - MP
 7. Able to load commits via Octokit, but they're not being saved in DB.
 In order to update the DB, we can create a update button that will trigger the octokit to fetch the recent commits of the repo and update them in the DB.

-## Pendings
+8. Add a validator for GitHub repo URL - Done
-- Add a validator for GitHub repo URL - MP
+9. WIP

 ## Performance Tips
 1. Use .server.ts suffix for files that touch server-only code like Prisma.
 That way Remix won't accidentally try to send Prisma into the browser bundle (Performance + security)